tqhuy2018/Casper-Kotlin-sdk/README.md

 This step include the work of installing JDK and setting up the path in local system environment variable.

-The detail process of this stepp can be done with the manual in this address https://www.geeksforgeeks.org/setting-environment-java/
+The detail process of this step can be done with the manual in this address https://www.geeksforgeeks.org/setting-environment-java/

 Here is a brief instruction: (For Windows)
 1) Download the JDK at this address: https://www.oracle.com/java/technologies/downloads/, depends on which operating system you are using, choose the corresponding download (Windows, Mac, Linux)